 good at maintaining the illusion of authenticity.
 Hence, I normally prefer

 non-fiction in literature and blues and its progeny in music.
-I am always on the

-lookout for talented singer songwriters.
-Not that I naively believe they can
+I am always on thelookout for talented singer songwriters.
+Not that I naively

-help to keep this highly distractable person's attention.
+matter and dialogue, help to keep this highly distractable person's attention.

-When it comes to understanding the zeitgeist of a particular time, perhaps no type of artist is
+When it comes to understanding the zeitgeist of a particular time, perhaps no type

-geographic center of great singer-songwriters migrated from the North-Northeast
+now, the geographic center of great singer-songwriters migrated from the North-Northeast

 following Guthrie (I know, OK native), Seeger and Dylan, etc and the Northeast

-folk scene to Texas.
-The dominance of a Texas connection in the
+The dominance of a Texas connection in the singer-songwriter category is so profound

-exhaustive list here but a few names to drive home the point are: Willie, Sahm,
+that space limitations prevent an exhaustive list here but a few names to drive home

-Townes, Clark, Hubbard, Shaver, Earle, Escovedo, McMurtry and the list goes on
+the point are: Willie, Sahm, Townes, Clark, Hubbard, Shaver, Earle, Escovedo, McMurtry

-and on.
-(I know that I missed many major exceptions to this Texas monopoly,
+and the list goes on and on.
+(I know that I missed many major exceptions to this Texas

-namely Hank and Hinton and Toussaint, the latter being more
+monopoly, namely Hank and Hinton and Toussaint, the latter being more

 writer/producer/arranger than singer, but you get my gist.)

-Which brings me to one of my favorite singer-songwriters/authors of the day and hometown hero who
+Which brings me to one of my favorite singer-songwriters/authors of the day and hometown

-almost singlehandedly is behind a flip in the singer-songwriter poles back
+hero who almost singlehandedly is behind a flip in the singer-songwriter poles back

+Northward, Craig Finn.
 Finn brought his Band of Forgiveness with opening act and

 special guest James Felice to the Fine Line in Minneapolis last night.
 Just six